systemshift/memex-server/docs/API.md

 - Redirects to `/` on success
 - Error page on failure

+**Notes:**
+- Creates a new node in the DAG
+- Stores content as a blob
+- Generates unique node ID
+- Records metadata (filename, timestamp)

 ### Delete Node
 ```
 POST /delete
 Content-Type: application/x-www-form-urlencoded
 ```

-Delete a node from the repository.
+Delete a node from the DAG.

 **Parameters:**
 - `id`: Node ID to delete